RareDevs/Rare/README.md

 - DUR package: [rare](https://mpr.hunterwittenborn.com/packages/rare)
 - .deb file in [releases page](https://github.com/Dummerle/Rare/releases)

+**Note**:

-**Note**: You probably need to install pypresene manually, from [DUR](https://mpr.hunterwittenborn.com/packages/python3-pypresence) or with pip
+- pypresene is an optional package.
+You can install it from [DUR](https://mpr.hunterwittenborn.com/packages/python3-pypresence) or with pip
+- Do not wonder if some icons look strange, because the official python3-qtawesome package is too old.
+Many icons were replaced

 #### Other